hazelcast/fraud-detection-onnx/README.md

 * Calculate real-time features such as "distance from home" (distance from transaction Geolocation and the Customer's billing address).
 * Perform Feature engineering required to convert Customer and Merchant features into numeric values required by the Fraud Detection model
 * Run the Fraud Detection model to obtain a fraud probability for each transaction
-* Store prediction results (in JSON format) as Hazelcast maps for further analysis
+* Store prediction results (in JSON format) in a Hazelcast Map

 ## Production Ideas
 In a real-world scenario, the end of the inference pipeline is typically the start of other pipelines.
 For example, you could create pipelines to:

-* Trigger automatic customer validation request for potentially fraudulent transactions
 * Trigger automatic alerts to ML-Ops team warning about model/data drift.
 * Update Customer "online features" such as `"last known coordinates"`, `"last transaction amount"`. `"amount spent in the last 24 hours"`, `"number/value of transactions attempted in the last X minutes/days"`
+* Run Explainability tools and store their output

 # Monitoring in Hazelcast